 She didn’t express joy.

-As she missed more and more developmental milestones, her parents Shannon and Jamie began to worry.
+As she missed more and more developmental milestones, her parents Shannen and Jamie began to worry.
 To add to their concerns, things were not going well at Ava’s daycare.
 She wasn’t participating in activities and would often get so overwhelmed she would be inconsolable.
 As other children were forming friendships, gaining new skills and learning new words, Ava was being left behind.

 Ava was missing out on the chance to develop these vital skills, simply because she was in an educational framework that didn’t suit her needs or recognise her strengths.
 Whenever Ava felt overwhelmed by what was happening, she was prone to having meltdowns.

 “When Ava would have a meltdown she would seclude herself, shut down and start biting her fingers.
-This would happen if she didn’t understand something, if she didn’t want to do something, or if she was trying to express herself and we didn’t understand,” said Shannon.
+This would happen if she didn’t understand something, if she didn’t want to do something, or if she was trying to express herself and we didn’t understand,” said Shannen.

 That all changed, when Ava started at her Aspect School.